mad-lab/transit/src/pytransit/doc/source/transit_methods.rst

 ~~~~~~~~

 A typical run of the re-sampling method with 10,000 samples will take
 around 45 minutes (with the histogram option ON).
-Using the adaptive
+Using the *adaptive
-resampling option, the run-time is reduced to around 10 minutes.
+resampling* option (-a), the run-time is reduced to around 10 minutes.

 |